Nick Green (baseball)

 Nicholas Anthony Green (born September 10, 1978) is an American former professional baseball infielder.
 He played eight seasons in Major League Baseball (MLB) between 2004 and 2013 for the Atlanta Braves, Tampa Bay Devil Rays, New York Yankees, Seattle Mariners, Boston Red Sox, Los Angeles Dodgers, Toronto Blue Jays, and Miami Marlins.
 He played in the International Baseball League of Australia before his MLB debut in 2004.
-Since 2015, he has worked as an analyst on the Braves Live! post-game show, which follows Atlanta Braves games on Bally Sports South and Bally Sports Southeast.
+Since 2015, he has worked as an analyst on the Braves Live! post-game show, which follows Atlanta Braves games on FanDuel Sports Network South and FanDuel Sports Network Southeast.

 Career

 Green attended Duluth High School in Duluth, Georgia, and Georgia Perimeter College.

 Atlanta Braves

 The Atlanta Braves selected Green in the 32nd round of the 1998 Major League Baseball Draft.
 After spending four and a half seasons in the minors, he made his Major League debut on May 15, 2004 against the Milwaukee Brewers.
 His first hit came in his third at-bat of the game, in the top of the fifth inning against Brooks Kieschnick, which was an RBI single to center.
 He batted .273 with the Braves.
-On July 2, 2004, Green hit a walk-off home run in the bottom of the 12th inning to lead the Braves to victory over the Boston Red Sox.
+On July 2, Green hit a walk-off home run in the bottom of the 12th inning to lead the Braves to victory over the Boston Red Sox.
 He played in two games for the Braves in the 2004 National League Division Series, but had no at-bats.